 Implants on the radiated chest wall will always have a much greater tendency to form hard scar tissue around them.
 A long term satisfactory implant result in the post-radiation setting is frequently not achieved.

 When an individual is healthy and has excess skin and fat of the abdominal wall, reconstruction using these tissues without an implant is often preferred.
 The use of tissue from the abdominal wall, in the form of a muscle-sparing free TRAM flap, or the addition of a latissimus flap with expander and subsequent implant to the radiated chest wall are Dr. Orringer’s options of choice following radiation.

 What Is Gluteal (Buttock) Reconstruction?

 Another technique for reconstructing the breast which is available at some centers is the gluteal perforator flap (GAP flap).
 This procedure uses redundant buttock skin and fat in individuals who have limited excess skin and fat of the abdominal wall or in those women who have had a previous tummy tuck, but do not desire implant reconstruction.
 It is a very complex microsurgical reconstruction that is not done by most microsurgeons due to technical considerations.

 To some patients, the shape of the breast is suboptimal and the buttock scar is not an acceptable trade-off.
 Dr. Orringer does not do this procedure, favoring use of abdominal and back tissue.
 Nevertheless, for the right patient and the right situation, this is a very reasonable option, when available.

-Please contact The Renaissance Medical Center for Aesthetic Surgery, Inc. online or by phone at 310-273-1663 with any questions you may have about breast reconstruction and the procedures we offer.
+Please contact The Renaissance Medical Center for Aesthetic Surgery, Inc. with any questions you may have about breast reconstruction and the procedures we offer.
 Dr. Orringer will be happy to meet with you in a confidential consultation to talk about all aspects of treatment.